CCC-NULS/nuls-js/docs/guide/QRCode.md

 and if it's an `address` they can provide options for adding the contact or send funds, if it's a private key then the can transfer the funds, save or open the account.

-`OPTIONS` is any extra URL parameters added onto the address URL QR code.
+`ADDRESSPARAMS` is any extra URL parameters added onto the address URL QR code.
 For example `{ amount: 1 }` can be added so the reader is told the amount of NULS to send in the transaction.
+[Read more](https://alephnuls.github.io/nuls-js/typedoc/interfaces/iaddressparams.html) address params on the documentation.

+`OPTIONS` are options to configure the QR code to our preference.
 [Read more](https://alephnuls.github.io/nuls-js/typedoc/interfaces/iqroptions.html) options on the documentation.

 `QRCODE_PACKAGE_OPTIONS` provide any additional QRCode package options.